Dallas Mavericks to play Minnesota Timberwolves at NBA Abu Dhabi Games 2023

 Last year marked the inaugural games in the capital that saw Atlanta Hawks win both matches in the pre-season double-header, beating Milwaukee Bucks 123-113 and 118-109.

-It was the first time NBA games had been held in the Middle East and formed part of a long-term agreement signed with the Department of Culture and Tourism – Abu Dhabi.
+It was the first time NBA games had been held in the Arabian Gulf and formed part of a long-term agreement signed with the Department of Culture and Tourism – Abu Dhabi.

 This year, UAE basketball fans will be able to see the Mavericks and the Timberwolves face-off on Yas Island on October 5 and 7 with some NBA superstar names set to be on show.